danielnaranjo/slim-api-generate/README.md

 # Multipurpose API generator

-This script generate API RESTful from database.
+This script generate API RESTful from database, it means the script read tables and columms and create method on static file, that will be added to index.php as routes

 Requeriments